A Multi-Layer Approach to Port Dynamics

 Since ports are the nexus of maritime and inland transport systems, port hinterlands are strongly shaped by port dynamics, particularly over four interrelated layers ranging from a spatial to a functional perspective.
 The spatial perspective aims to valorize the port site through investments in infrastructure, while the functional perspective addresses the demand effects of the shippers and cargo owners.

-- The infrastructural layer involves providing and exploiting basic infrastructure for both links and nodes in the transport system.
-Containerization and intermodal transportation, and particularly the transshipment infrastructures they rely on, have contributed to a significant accumulation of infrastructures in several ports.
-This is where the intrinsic accessibility is valorized since a port site has little meaning unless capital investment is provided.
+• The infrastructural layer involves providing and exploiting basic infrastructure for both links and nodes in the transport system.
+Containerization and intermodal transportation, and particularly the transshipment infrastructures they rely on, have contributed to a significant accumulation of infrastructure.
+This is where the intrinsic accessibility is vaporized, as a port site has little meaning unless capital investment is provided.

-- The logistical layer involves transport chains and their integration into logistical chains, namely port-centric logistics.
-This layer is mostly managerial, with a decision-making process in terms of procurement, the allocation of modes, and the booking of transshipment facilities.
+• The logistical layer involves transport chains and their integration into logistical chains, namely port-centric logistics.
+This layer is primarily managerial, involving decision-making processes related to procurement, mode allocation, and transshipment facility booking.

 In a demand-driven market environment (demand-pull), the infrastructural layer serves the transport and logistical layers.
-The more fundamental the layer is, the lower the adaptability in facing market changes.
+The more fundamental the layer, the lower its adaptability in facing market changes.
 For instance, the planning and construction of major port and inland infrastructures (infrastructural level) typically take a decade.
 The duration of the planning and implementation of shuttle trains on specific railway corridors (transport level) usually varies between a few months and up to one year.
-At the logistical level, freight forwarders and multimodal transport operators can respond almost instantly to variations in the market by modifying the supply chain design, such as routing the goods through the transport system.
+At the logistical level, freight forwarders and multimodal transport operators can respond almost instantly to market variations by modifying the supply chain design, such as routing goods through the transport system.
 As adaptable as they may be, they are still dependent on the existing capacity.
-Still, their decisions often indicate the inefficiencies of the other layers and potential adjustments to be made.
+Still, their decisions often reveal the inefficiencies of the other layers and potential adjustments that need to be made.